 4. Repeat – Return to Step 1 and repeat for each layer of dishes, making sure that they fit snug in the box without empty space.

-How to Pack Glasses
+How to Pack Glasses and Stemware

 - Cushion – Before beginning to pack a box, first cushion the bottom of the box with paper, foam, towels or other cushioning materials (see above).
 After packing each level of glasses, add crumpled up padding to the corners or any empty gaps to prevent movement.
 Add a thin layer of cushioning before starting a new level.